 - 1.1.1 This explanatory note discusses the objectives of the requirements for current cost ('CC') accounts, the rationale behind the form of modified real terms accounting required and the limitations on the uses and interpretation of the accounts in their present form. - 1.1.2 It also flags various simplifications being adopted in these rules for application of the principle in the Scottish water industry.
 Most of the simplifications are based on an assumption of immateriality.
 If for a particular entity any of these simplifying assumptions are not immaterial, then more accurate profit adjustments may be appropriate.
 Some of the simplifications may be refined after further research; in these cases future guidance will be given on the treatment of the effect of refining the simplifying assumptions. - 1.1.3 Also included in this section, is an explanation of the regulatory capital value ('RCV') that should be disclosed by way of a note to the current cost accounts.
 Although the asset valuation used in the CC accounts is that of Modern Equivalent Assets, the disclosure of RCVs is important since the calculation of the RCV is an essential element in the Water Industry Commission for Scotland's price determination process. - 1.1.4 Part 2 defines terminology.
 The formal rules on Current Cost Accounting ('CCA') are set out in Part 3.
 Appendix 1 sets out an illustrative example of the application of the rules.
 Appendix 2 lists the simplifying assumptions being made and Appendix 3 contains a recommended statement of CCA policies.
-Appendices 4 and 5 give acronyms used and a short bibliography.
+Appendices 4 and 5 give acronyms used and a short bibliography. - 1.1.5 The regulatory accounts consist of historic cost and current cost accounts.
+This RAR defines treatment of particular items (eg IRC and audit reports) where the Commission's requirements differ from those normally required under UK GAAP and Companies Act legislation.

-1.2.
-Requirements
+1.2 Requirements

-1.2.1 Scottish Water is required to prepare CCA statements in addition to historical cost accounting statements in accordance with rules notified by the Water Industry Commission for Scotland ('WICS').

-1.2.2 These rules may:

-- specify the form and content of CCA statements; - require reconciliations between the CCA statements and the historical cost statements; - specify the accounting principles and the basis of calculation to be used in preparing CCA statements; and - specify the nature of the auditor's report required in respect of CCA statements.
+- 1.2.1 Scottish Water is required to prepare CCA statements in addition to historical cost accounting statements in accordance with rules notified by the Water Industry Commission for Scotland ('WICS' or 'the Commission'). - 1.2.2 These rules may: - specify the form and content of CCA statements; - require reconciliations between the CCA statements and the historical cost statements; - specify the accounting principles and the basis of calculation to be used in preparing CCA statements; and - specify the nature of the auditor's report required in respect of CCA statements.

-1.3.
-Objectives
+1.3 Objectives